Religion & Philosophy

 Why We Study Religion & Philosophy

-Religious studies at Harris Academy South Norwood allows students to learn about and learn from religions.
-We want students to gain an appreciation for a variety of religions and worldviews, and to recognize that faith is a journey that impacts every aspect of an individual’s life.
-The subject aims to instill confidence in students to employ critical thinking in their everyday lives.
+Religious studies at Harris Academy South Norwood allow students to learn about and learn from religions.
+We want students to gain an appreciation for a variety of religions and worldviews, and to recognise that faith is a journey that impacts every aspect of an individual’s life.
+The subject aims to instil confidence in students to employ critical thinking in their everyday lives.
 It will offer exciting opportunities for students to think deeply and attempt questions that do not have a clear or simple answer, breeding curiosity and determination.

 The right to withdraw your child from Religious Education: